mayan-edms/Mayan-EDMS/docs/topics/development.rst

 Code should appear in their modules in alphabetic order or in their order of importance if it makes more sense for the specific application.
 This makes visual scanning easier on modules with a large number of imports, views or classes.
-Class methods that return a value should be prepended with a ``get_`` to differentiate from an object’s properties.
+Class methods that return a value should be pretended with a ``get_`` to differentiate from an object’s properties.
 When a variable refers to a file it should be named as follows: